-You will not be able to watch DVD movies on the default installation of any Windows 8 edition.
-While Windows Media Player is present, the DVD playing feature has been removed from it.
+You will not be able to watch DVD movies on the default installation of any Windows 11/10 edition.
+Windows Media Player is not present by default in present in Windows 11/10 now.
+It has been replaced by the new Media Player app, and the DVD-playing feature has been removed from it.

-It will however be possible to play DVDs in the Windows Media Center.
-But again – Windows Media Center is not present in Windows 8.
-You will have to buy it as an extra, and then add Windows Media Center features to your copy of Windows 8, using the Add features to Windows 8 wizard.
+It is possible to play DVDs in the Windows Media Center.
+But again – Windows Media Center is not present in Windows 10/8.
+You will have to buy it as an extra, and then add Windows Media Center features to your copy, using Add features.

 If you are using Windows 8 Pro, you can get the Windows Media Center by getting the paid Media Center Pack.

 If you are using Windows 8, you will need to buy the Windows 8 Pro Pack and then enjoy the Media Center and all the features of Windows 8 Pro.

 Both will give you Media Center and include support for, DVD playback (in Media Center, not in Media Player), broadcast TV recording and playback (DBV-T/S, ISDB-S/T, DMBH, and ATSC), and VOB file playback.

 Do note that DVD playback in Windows Media Player won’t be enabled even after installing Media Center.
 This has been done to avoid overlapping features between the two and avoid complexity with the previously installed component.

 DVD playback will be enabled only in Media Center.
 To enable the DVD Playback support in Windows Media Player, you will have no other option but to rely on third-party applications.

 Read next: How to play Blu-ray Discs on Windows.

 Any other suggestions?
 Drop them in the comments section!